felipap/nudge/README.md

     What data does Nudge collect?
   </summary>
   <p>
     Nudge has no external servers today.
 All the screenshots are exchanged directly between your computer and OpenAI's servers.
 Nudge does not retain screenshots inside of your computer either.
+The data sent to 4o may be accessible by the owner of the API key you enter.
   </p>
 </details>
 <details>
   <summary>
     Can I use a different model instead?
   </summary>
   <p>
-    Not today, but I will ship this if enough users ask for it.
+    Not today but I will ship this if enough users ask for it.
+[File an issue.](https://github.com/felipap/nudge/issues/new)
   </p>
 </details>